 Challenge 4.
 Immense Scheduling Burden

 Scheduling job video interviews despite all the time zone, availability, and other issues could be a monstrous challenge for the recruiters.
-The latency in the interview scheduling means that job position will be vacant for a longer period, which isn’t good for the productivity of your business organization.
+The latency in the interview scheduling means that the job position will be vacant for a longer period, which isn’t good for the productivity of your business organization.
 In a way, scheduling is a much complex activity than recruiters are giving credit to it.

 Once again, technology can come to your rescue.
 You can effortlessly schedule live video interviews with your shortlisted candidates from a dedicated tool and allot a particular schedule to each person.
 This way, you can cut all the interruptions and urgent last-minute tasks.
 With the adequate scheduling system, you can smoothly conduct video interviews without delaying the process – which will benefit both the company and candidates.